Sc1entifik/CryptoTax/README.md

 6. v.0.37
 	- Arbitrum class will now add Arbitrum Eth cost basis from Arbitrum Eth mining deposits with add_mining_income_to_cost_basis() method.

+7. v.038
+    - Arbitrum class scraper now rewritten for better readability and maintainability.
+    - Blockchain now broken up into separate class files.
+    - venv destroyed and rebuilt so requirements are fixed and up to date.
+    - Code housekeeping touches such as removing unused imports etc.

 ## Upcoming features
+- pytest tests are coming for thorough tests and code documentation.
 - Download transactions csv files from blockchain explorers.
 - Labeling transactions in blockchain transaction csv files.
 - Proper text based UX which runs in the command line!